jtanaeki/PubHub/README.md

     - [Java Servlets](https://docs.oracle.com/javaee/5/tutorial/doc/bnafe.html)

 ## How to Discuss and Contribute
 Some of the best ways to contribute are to try things out, file issues, join in design conversations, and make pull-requests.
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) before you begin for details on the [code of conduct](CODE_OF_CONDUCT.md), as well as the process for submitting [pull requests](https://github.com/jtanaeki/RideXpress/pulls).
-Proposals for changes and other issues specific to RideXpress can be found [here](https://github.com/jtanaeki/RideXpress/issues).
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) before you begin for details on the [code of conduct](CODE_OF_CONDUCT.md), as well as the process for submitting [pull requests](https://github.com/jtanaeki/PubHub/pulls).
+Proposals for changes and other issues specific to PubHub can be found [here](https://github.com/jtanaeki/PubHub/issues).